JasminDreasond/Tiny-Dices/README.md

 ### 💻 How It Works

-Tiny Dice works by creating a customizable, **3D cube** with **6 animated faces**.
+Tiny Dices works by creating a customizable, **3D cube** with **6 animated faces**.
 Every time you roll, the faces spin and reveal random numbers. 🎲✨

 - **The front face** shows the result of your roll 🥳
 - **The other faces** are randomized, creating a truly unique dice experience!